TEXAS FAMILY LITERACY AMERICORPS PROGRAM

 What does a commitment to AmeriCorps service involve?

-- Members commit to serving 1,700 volunteer hours over an 11-month term.
+- Members commit to serving 1,700 volunteer hours over an 11-month term - this works out to 40 hours/week at your service site.

 What are the member benefits?